-1) Use of professional facilities or technicians from outside the department for mixing, shooting, editing, or any other aspect of the production that is taught as a part of this class will be considered an infringement of academic integrity and will result in an immediate "F" for the course.
+- 1) Use of professional facilities or technicians from outside the department for mixing, shooting, editing, or any other aspect of the production that is taught as a part of this class will be considered an infringement of academic integrity and will result in an immediate "F" for the course. - 2) Each member of the trio has specific assigned jobs for each project.
+Any member of the trio found doing the job of another member risks failure of the course.